 It’s tempting to not learn to read and write if your focus is speaking.
 There are romanisation systems for every foreign language.
 Particularly in Chinese, it is tempting to think “I can just learn Pinyin!
 Plus, I bet in a hundred years all Chinese will be pinyin.”

-There are so many other benefits to learning to read and write.
+There are so many other benefits to learning to read and write a language.
 Here are a few:

 - You can read menus and product names in supermarkets.
 You will continue to exist as a human!